NodeBB/nodebb-chinese-simplified/widgets/create.rst

-Writing Widgets for NodeBB
+编写 NodeBB 组件
 ==========================

 See the original `blog post <http://blog.nodebb.org/widgets-system/>`_ for a high level overview and screenshots of the widget system.

-Embedding HTML and JavaScript
+嵌入 HTML 和 JavaScript
 -----------------------------

 You don't need to be a developer to figure this out.
 Head over to the Themes control panel and click on the Widgets tab.
 Create a new HTML widget by dragging and dropping the widget onto whatever template you want.